 - Closeout and Project Delivery Processes & Tools

-The Project Management Body of Knowledge (PMBOK, 2017) emphasizes that the project management team, and project owner(s), need to find the processes, tools, and strategies that are right for their project.
+The Project Management Body of Knowledge (PMBOK, 2017) states that the project management team must select the appropriate processes, tools, and strategies.
+These must be right for their project.
+Project owner(s) share this responsibility.

-Instead of taking a formal and prescriptive approach the updated version of the PMBOK recognizes that project management is not a ‘one-size-fits-all’ approach.
+The updated version of the PMBOK does not take a formal or prescriptive approach.
+It recognizes that project management is not a ‘one-size-fits-all’ approach.

-Instead, the project team and owners need to find the strategies and tools that are aligned with the business and project culture.
-Project processes and tools that are misaligned with the current business culture and less likely to be adopted or implemented successfully.
+The project team and owners need to find strategies and tools.
+These must be aligned with the business and project culture.
+Project processes and tools are less likely to be adopted.
+They are misaligned with the current business culture and less likely to be implemented successfully.

 Consider the example of the different projects depicted in the following spreadsheet.